Exactly as huge physical malls have pushed out shops of narrow focus, multi vendor marketplaces do so towards unpretentious online stores today.

 Sometimes, it’s a marketplace operator who handles shipping and provides a warehouse for the vendors’ goods, like Sears does.

 It’s another popular thing for selling online.
 The digital products imply a whole range of downloadable products: photos, images, music, games, software, pin codes, keys, and whatever can be distributed via the Internet as a one time or subscription based sale.

 G2A sells games.
-Envato market sells website templates and themes, ready scripts and plugins, video effects, audio, fonts, logos, photos, as well as 3D print models and CG textures.
+Envato market sells multi vendor marketplace themes and templates, ready scripts and plugins, video effects, audio, fonts, logos, photos, as well as 3D print models and CG textures.
 On Stubhub, you can buy event tickets, and on Udemy – educative videos.

 Customer to Customer

 It’s an interesting case.
 Anybody can list any products as long as they meet the eCommerce store focus.
 It can be new or used things.
 Handmade is very popular nowadays, and many do-it-yourselfers have gained such a level of quality that they can sell their handcrafts, such as toys, jewelry, clothes, paintings and even furniture to others.